limegimlet/learning/_posts/2020-11-19-confinement-2-a-new-hope.md

 ---
-title: "Confinement 2, week 3: A New Hope"
+title: "Confinement 2: A New Hope"
 date: 2020-11-19T13:53:30-04:00
 categories:
   - blog